greanleeph/ParrotEsolang/README.md

 # Parrot (WIP, currently Linux-only)
-Welcome to the official repository for the Parrot programming language!
+Welcome to the official repository for the Parrot esoteric programming language!

 Parrot is a simple, custom, esoteric programming language created for the sole purpose of understanding how a high-level language will be compiled into lower level code such as assembly and